 success

-8. Reload firewall rules and keep state information.
+8. Reload firewall rules.

 $ sudo firewall-cmd --reload